 If you have multiple children interested in working in the business, you should give each of them their own domain they can run and be responsible for.

 The family that runs Fess Parker Wines is a great example.
 Fess was the actor that played Daniel Boone on TV and was a very popular actor in his day.
 He retired to Santa Barbara and established a winery and proceeded to make some quality wines.
 As he aged, he wanted to bring his family into the business.
-Luckily, the business had expanded to include hotels, a fine restaurant and the winery.
+Luckily, the business had expanded to include hotels, a fine restaurant, as well as the winery.
 Each of the children (and some spouses) had different talents and they took on leadership of the various businesses as well as overall marketing and branding for the business.

 This gives them all the opportunity to collaborate and work together without getting into each other’s way.
 They all get along reasonably well and have been able to resolve conflicts between the business as well – not all families have this collegial relationship.

 When the time comes for you to hand over the keys of the business to your successor, and that successor is your child, there are a couple of things to keep in mind.

 The first is that if you have had many other longtime executives serving under you that may have hoped for the chance to run the company themselves, you might lose them if you choose your child as a successor instead.
 Just know that will be the case.